 PIF video resources

-PIF Live Short Course – Rural and regional psychiatry recordings (Aug 2020) *College login required
+Introduction to Psychiatry short course – Rural and regional psychiatry (Aug 2020) *College login required

 AMA Victoria Careers Expo recording (Apr 2020)

 Sydney Introduction to Psychiatry short course (Oct 2019) *College login required

 PIF print resources

 Specialise in the mind infographic [PDF, 165 KB]